agerwitz/ultimate-guide-to-bosh/README.md

 You look inside `/var/vcap/sys/log` and find all the logs for the processes that are running now or have run in the past.

-One difference between BOSH packaging and every other packaging system (including Homebrew) is that packages are neither first class citizens nor is there any global repositories of shared packages.
+One difference between BOSH packaging, and every other packaging system (including Homebrew), is that packages are neither first class citizens nor is there any global repositories of shared packages.

 Packages do not exist in isolation.
 Neither do job templates.
 Instead, they are rolled up into a singular first class entity called the BOSH release.